wdi-sg/sortify-rails/README.md

 Start with creating a join table for "types".
 Pokemon has many types, types has many pokemon.

+You could also implement one of the other many-to-many relationships in the JSON file- (e.g. weaknesses, next evolution, etc.)

 ## Further
 * Implement full CRUD functionality for songs and genres.
 * Implement nested routes for this app.